Comparing Canopy Growth (CGC) & Its Competitors

-Canopy Growth (NASDAQ: CGC) is one of 37 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its rivals?
-We will compare Canopy Growth to similar companies based on the strength of its analyst recommendations, profitability, risk, earnings, valuation, dividends and institutional ownership.
+Canopy Growth (NASDAQ: CGC) is one of 37 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
+We will compare Canopy Growth to similar companies based on the strength of its profitability, institutional ownership, valuation, earnings, risk, analyst recommendations and dividends.

 Profitability

-This table compares Canopy Growth and its rivals’ net margins, return on equity and return on assets.
+This table compares Canopy Growth and its competitors’ net margins, return on equity and return on assets.

 |Net Margins